Fund your creative project with the Creative Communities Scheme.

 Some important pointers for your application that we have noticed have been missing from recent applications:

-• Please be concise and keep to the word limit – when we receive your application, we must fit all your important information onto one page for the assessment committee to consider.
-If you go over the word limit, we will need to edit the information you have provided and may not always capture the
+• Be concise and keep to the word limit – when we receive your application, we must fit all your important information onto one page for the assessment committee to consider.
+If you go over the word limit, we will need to edit the information you have provided and may not always capture the most important information.
+Any further information you wish to give can be sent as an attachment.
+Put the most important information into the application.

 • All possible income must be declared in your application.
 This includes estimated box office takings, sponsorship etc.